upsidedownlabs/Focion/README.md

-# EEG Brain Balloon
+# Focion

 ![Game Screenshot](./game_image.png)

-EEG Brain Balloon is an interactive web-based visualization game that uses EEG data to create dynamic bubble animations.
+ Focion is an interactive web-based visualization game that uses EEG data to create dynamic bubble animations.
 The project leverages the Web Bluetooth API to connect to a Bluetooth-enabled EEG device and processes the brainwave signals (Delta, Theta, Alpha, Beta, Gamma) to trigger animations and display real-time data.

 ## Features